 Although your HazMat endorsement technically lasts as long as your CDL, the renewal process is slightly different.
 What Is a Hazmat Endorsement?
-The federal law requires that you go through a security threat assessment (STA) every five years, or in some cases, even earlier.
+Federal law requires that you go through a security threat assessment (STA) every five years or, in some cases, even earlier.
+Hazmat and Tanker Endorsement.
 This assessment is a rigorous screening process conducted by the Transportation Security Administration (TSA) that helps ensure that hazardous materials are transported by drivers who don't pose a security risk.

 The Importance of The Renewal Process

 "Why is the renewal process so important?" you might ask.
 9 Hazmat Classes.
 The TSA threat assessment is integral to maintaining national security.
 Know about FMCSA registration.
 With the possibility of hazardous materials being used maliciously, it's vital that the individuals transporting them are reliable and do not pose a security risk.
 Therefore, the renewal process is as crucial as the initial certification process.
 This cycle ensures that only vetted individuals maintain the ability to transport hazardous materials, thereby protecting public safety and environmental health.

 Recertification: A Path To Maintain Your HazMat Endorsement